Truthful Aggregation of Budget Proposals: The Independent Markets Mechanism

 We have seen descriptions of $\mathcal{A}^{\IM}$ as a moving phantom mechanism and as clearing prices of a market system.
 We next give a game-theoretic description: the independent markets mechanism can be seen as the unique Nash equilibrium outcome of a voting game inspired by range voting~\citep{S00}.
 The game works as follows.
 Each voter receives one ``credit'' per alternative, and chooses how much of that credit to place on the alternative.
 That is, each voter chooses a vector $\mathbf{s}_i \in [0,1]^m$.
-The outcome of the game is the division $\mathbf p$ where $p_j$ is proportional to $\sum_{i \in [n]} s_{i,j}$, the amount of credits spent on alternative $j$.
+The outcome of the game is the division $\mathbf p$ where $p_j$ is proportional to $\sum_{i \in [n]} s_{i,j}$, the number of credits spent on alternative $j$.
 Voters choose their spending so as to obtain an outcome that is as close to their ideal point $\mathbf\phat_i$ as possible, according to $\ell_1$ distance.

-\begin{theorem} The voting game defined above has a unique outcome $\mathbf p$ that can be obtained in Nash equilibrium, and it is equal to the output of the Independent Markets mechanism. \end{theorem}
+\begin{theorem} The voting game defined above has a unique outcome $\mathbf p$ that can be obtained in Nash equilibrium, and it is equal to the outcome of the independent markets mechanism. \end{theorem}

 The idea of the proof is to set $\mathbf{s}_{i,j}$ equal to the amount that agent $i$ spends in the market for alternative $j$, under the market setup that we described earlier.
-We show that when every agent casts ``vote'' $\mathbf{s_i}$, the system is at (its unique) equilibrium, and that the spending is proportional to the independent markets outcome.
+We show that when every agent casts ``vote'' $\mathbf{s}_i$, the system is at (its unique) equilibrium, and that the spending is proportional to the independent markets outcome.

-\begin{proof} Let $\mathbf{s_{-i}}$ denote the spending profile of all voters other than $i$, and let $\mathbf{q}$ denote the aggregate division in which the weight on an alternative is proportional to the number of credits spent on that alternative.
-Suppose that $\mathbf{s_i}$ is a best response for voter $i$.
-We first show that for every alternative $j$, $q_j<p_{i,j}$ implies $s_{i,j}=1$ and $q_j>p_{i,j}$ implies $s_{i,j}=0$.
+\begin{proof} Let $\mathbf{s}_{-i}$ denote the spending profile of all voters other than $i$, and let $\mathbf{q}$ denote the aggregate division in which the weight on an alternative is proportional to the number of credits spent on that alternative.
+Suppose that $\mathbf{s}_i$ is a best response for voter $i$.
+We first show that for every alternative $j$, $q_j<p_{i,j}$ implies $s_{i,j}=1$ and $q_j>p_{i,j}$ implies $s_{i,j}=0$ (we only prove the former, but the latter follows from a symmetric argument).
 That is, voters will always prefer to increase their spending on alternatives that they consider ``undervalued'', and decrease their spending on ``overvalued'' alternatives.